EmersonGarrido/bracket-pair-dlw/README.md

-# Bracket Pair Colorization Toggler
+# Bracket Pair Color DLW

-A VS Code extension that gives you a simple command to quickly toggle the global “[Bracket Pair Colorization](https://code.visualstudio.com/updates/v1_60#_high-performance-bracket-pair-colorization)” setting added in VS Code v1.60.
+A VS Code extension that gives you a simple command to quickly toggle the global “[Bracket Pair Color DLW](https://code.visualstudio.com/updates/v1_60#_high-performance-bracket-pair-colorization)” setting added in VS Code v1.60.

 ## How to run